esad260/forum/README.md

 ## Usage

 After setting up, in the phpMyAdmin you have to insert data to the categories table in order to create topics.

+- This can be done by going in phpMyAdmin.
+- Going into categories table
+- Cliking on insert
+- Inserting only the **name** Value
+- Press Go
+- Now the categories inserte dshould be visible in the dropdown menu when creating a topic.

 After inserting data all the funcionalities should work of the QMUL Student Forum, from posting and replying to topics to managing user profiles.